Ault Baie de Somme: 10 things to know

 Ault_falaise

-Located in the department of Sum in the Hauts-de-France region, Ault is a French commune which is part of the region natural of Vimeu and close to the Bay of the Somme.
+Located in the Somme department in the Hauts-de-France region, Ault is a French commune which is part of the region natural of Vimeu and close to the Baie de Somme.

 City of Ault in somme